What are accounts?

 To remove an account’s access to the entitlement, click Revoke.
 A Revoke access modal opens.

 Enter your reason for revoking the access and click Revoke.
-The revocation task is created.
+The revoke task is created.